Rygorazd/architecture-center/docs/framework/security/design-storage-keys.md

 ## Key storage

 Store all application keys and secrets in managed key vault service such as [Azure Key Vault](/azure/key-vault/general/overview).
-Data encryption keys are often encrypted with a key encryption key in Azure Key Vault to further limit access.
+Data encryption keys are often encrypted with a key encryption key in Azure Key Vault to further limit the access.

-Make sure that no keys and secrets for any environment types (Dev/Test, or production) are stored in application configuration files or CI/CD pipelines.
+Make sure that no keys and secrets for any environment type (Dev/Test, or production) are stored in application configuration files or CI/CD pipelines.
 Developers can use [Visual Studio Connected Services](/azure/key-vault/general/vs-key-vault-add-connected-service) or local-only files to access credentials.

 Have processes that periodically detect exposed keys in your application code.
-An option is Credential Scanner.
-For information about configuring task, see [Credential Scanner task](/azure/security/develop/security-code-analysis-customize#credential-scanner-task).
+One of the options is Credential Scanner.
+For information about configuring the task, see [Credential Scanner task](/azure/security/develop/security-code-analysis-customize#credential-scanner-task).

 **Do you have an access model for key vaults to grant access to keys and secrets?**
 ***
-To secure access to your key vaults, control permissions to keys and secrets an access model.
+To secure access to your key vaults, control permissions to keys and secrets in an access model.
 For more information, see [Access model overview](/azure/key-vault/general/secure-your-key-vault#access-model-overview).

 ## Operational considerations